 - 9.5.1 Composition: The Bylaws Committee shall consist of eight (8) members the current President of the Medical Staff, the past two (2) Presidents of the Medical Staff, the Vice President of the Medical Staff, and four (4) members elected at the first quarterly medical staff meeting.
-The Bylaws Committee shall be chaired by the Past President of the Medical Staff. - 9.5.2 Responsibilities: The committee shall be responsible for those functions described in Section 8.3.8 above.
+The Bylaws Committee Chairman shall be appointed by the President of the Medical Staff. - 9.5.2 Responsibilities: The committee shall be responsible for those functions described in Section 8.3.8 above.